orangejuice/blog/data/activity/movie-我的章鱼老师-2020/record.en.md

   subtitle: 2020 / South Africa / Documentary / Pippa Ehrlich, James Reed / Craig Foster
 ---

-I wasn't particularly shocked by it, perhaps because the rating created high expectations for me.
-Although the director tries to tell a story from his own experience, it feels as if he's indifferent, just going on, not caring whether you can be attracted by his story.
-It feels somewhat like my own state.
-The footage is truly rare and filming must have been difficult.
-Two parts deeply moved me: 1.
-The octopus clinging to him seemed like a final embrace and gratitude for appearing in her short life and giving her a unique chapter.
-2. After the octopus passed away, being carried in the mouth of a shark, its tentacles fluttering with the current - it was really elegant.
+It didn't particularly shock me, perhaps because the ratings had set my expectations higher.
+Although the director attempts to tell a personal story, it feels as though he has grown indifferent, just continuing on without caring whether or not you are captivated by his story.
+It somewhat mirrors my own state of mind.
+The visuals are indeed rare, and the filming was certainly not easy.
+Two moments particularly moved me: 1.
+The octopus clinging to him as if giving a last hug and thank you for appearing in her brief life and providing her with a unique chapter of experiences.
+2. After the octopes dies, being held in the jaws of a shark with its tentacles drifting elegantly with the water flow.